Climate and Average Weather Year Round in Westminster Colorado, United States

 Based on the tourism score, the best time of year to visit Westminster for warm-weather activities is from mid June to early September.

-The hot season lasts for 3.2 months, from June 8 to September 13, with an average daily high temperature above 79°F. The hottest day of the year is July 10, with an average high of 88°F and low of 62°F.
+The hot season lasts for 3.2 months, from June 8 to September 13, with an average daily high temperature above 79°F. The hottest month of the year in Westminster is July, with an average high of 88°F and low of 62°F.

-The cold season lasts for 3.5 months, from November 19 to March 3, with an average daily high temperature below 53°F. The coldest day of the year is December 30, with an average low of 23°F and high of 44°F.
+The cold season lasts for 3.5 months, from November 19 to March 3, with an average daily high temperature below 53°F. The coldest month of the year in Westminster is December, with an average low of 25°F and high of 45°F.